Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 A young girl named Jenny smiled at me.
 “We all loved your movie called, “Home is Where the Heart Is.”
 Our parents thought it was so well done, a great family movie, that they decided we all should go and see it.
 Everybody loved it!
 When we had the opportunity to meet you, we sent in our name and got chosen.
 We’re very happy you’re here with us.”

 I thought back, remembering it was my very first independent film.
-I portrayed a young, single mother who lived on a farm with a daughter and a son, the problems and hardships that had to be overcome.
-“Thank you, I’m happy to be here and I’m really enjoying myself.”
+I portrayed a young, single mother who lived on a farm with a daughter and a son, the problems and hardships that we had to overcome.
+“Thank you, I’m happy to be here and I’m enjoying myself.”

-When it was time to leave, I felt like I was bundled up in a warm cocoon, the 4H families were so friendly, and I was even invited to come again.
-I promised I would, said my good-byes and called a taxi to take me to my third party.
+When it was time to leave, I felt all bundled up in a warm cocoon with the love these 4H families showed me and each other.
+I was even invited to come again.
+I promised I would, said my goodbyes, and called a taxi to take me to my third party.
 These parties are easy and fun, the million dollars will be mine.

-My third party was at a mansion situated on some rolling countryside in the suburbs of Springfield.
-It was a beautiful place!
+My third party was at a mansion situated in some rolling countryside in the suburbs of Springfield.
+It was a beautiful place, all lit up with plenty of lights. !
 I knocked on the door and a butler opened it.
-He ushered me to a room where about a hundred guest were assembled.
-My host, Tom Peterson, came over and introduced himself and escorted me towards the front of the room to introduce me to everyone there.
+He ushered me to a room where about a hundred guests were assembled.
+My host, Tom Peterson, came over and introduced himself, and escorted me toward the front of the room to introduce me to everyone there.
 I smiled and walked over to join them.
 There was something about this crowd that didn’t feel right, and I felt my muscles tense up, preparing myself for the worse.
 I looked around at the others.
 One of them came over and asked, “Are you enjoying yourself so far?”

 “We all have to wait and see, none of us know what Tom has in mind.”
 He smiled at me.